oracle-livelabs/security/database/advanced/database-vault/database-vault_70.md

     ![DB Vault](./images/dv-021.png "Create a Database Vault Rule")

-    **Note**: We authorize as a Trusted Path app only the access from Glassfish Web App (JDBC Thin Client) through the schema owner `EMPLOYEESEARCH_PROD`!
+    **Note**: You will authorize as a Trusted Path app only the access from Glassfish Web App (JDBC Thin Client) through the schema owner `EMPLOYEESEARCH_PROD`!

-6. We use the Database Vault Rule by adding it to a **DV Rule Set**
+6. You will use the Database Vault Rule by adding it to a **DV Rule Set**

     - You can have one or more rules in the rule set
     - If you have more than one, you can choose between the rule set evaluating all rules must be true or `ANY` rule must be true
     - Think of it like the difference between `IN` and `EXISTS` - `IN` includes all while `EXISTS` stops once it identifies one result matches

+    In this example, you will provide a message to the end user stating `You cannot use the app account this way.` but, if you want, you can have it return a standard error message instead.

     ````
     <copy>./dv_create_rule_set.sh</copy>